 Currently the most commonly found comprehensive plan contents include:

 Sustainability and environmental topics have been finding their way into comprehensive plan contents over the past 30 years or so.
 Terms used might include natural resources, environmental quality, sustainability, water resources or water management, resilience, and locally appropriate topics such as climate adaptation.
+Preserving or enhancing the tree canopy is a worthwhile topic for most communities.

 A hazards or hazard mitigation element has become a frequently encountered part of the comprehensive plan contents.
 Many communities become more specific to their own needs and create titles such as seismic hazards, wildfire prevention, or hurricane planning.
+A wide variety of communities, not just coastal areas, need to consider the ramifications of climate change and the increase in extreme weather events.

 In communities where there is a substantial rural population, an agriculture element now is frequently written.
 This element may be cross-cutting with economic development, land use, and cultural heritage.